Additional Reports for Council Meeting 19 February 2010

 Hartini Jafaar, a PhD student in the School of Accounting and Corporate Governance, won the best paper award for her paper 'Accounting conservatism, firm life cycle and value relevance of intangible assets' at the 11th International Business Research Conference held in Sydney, December 2-4.

-Dr Gail Ridley and Ms Patricia O’Keefe, of the School of Accounting and Corporate Governance, received the Faculty of Business Awards for Research and Early Career Research, respectively, for 2009.
+Dr Gail Ridley and Ms Patricia O'Keefe, of the School of Accounting and Corporate Governance, received the Tasmanian School of Business and Economics Awards for Research and Early Career Research, respectively, for 2009.

 Dr Martin Grimmer, Acting Dean, was quoted heavily in an article entitled 'Pura boycott sours brand', which appeared in Tasmanian Country on 13 November 2009.